abitofhelp/servicelib/README.md

 ## Getting Started

+> **Important**: In order to ensure that developers can build and work with this package within different IDEs and environments, please use the Makefile to build, test, etc.

 To get started with ServiceLib, you can create a simple HTTP server with logging and middleware:

 1. Create a new Go module: